 Ageing hits the somatic narcissist the most, as they a reliant upon their looks.

 Both somatic and cerebral prefer taking care of their own sexual needs and get the end pleasure from it than the actual sexual encounter with others.
 Somatic just use others as a conquest, challenge to complete.

 Once married, a cerebral narcissist will often go off sex, the males often but not always turning towards porn.

 The somatic uses other people’s body’s to self masturbate.
-Basically, the partner is often used as an object an extension of themselves.
+Basically, the partner has often used as an object an extension of themselves.
 The male and female somatic narcissist just use other people’s body’s like a toy.

 Somatic’s are often preoccupied with sex and believe they are entitled to sex.
 They use their body to draw people in.
 They feel entitled to sex and believe any attention they get is an open invitation to sex.

 Not all narcissistic people are unfaithful, the majority are, and the somatic can be pathological when it comes to affairs.
 To feed their desire and need for attention and admiration, they can also feed their need for attention just from people admiring their looks.

 Not everyone who flaunts their bodies is a narcissist.
 If they don’t have other traits, they are just self-confident people.

 As with most narcissists, they have that sense of entitlement that they are entitled to special treatment and special attention.
 They expect to have all their needs met without the empathy to care for those they exploit along the way.